trickyrat/leetcode-py/README.md

-# Leetcode solution with Python3
+# LeetCode solution with Python3

 ## Requirements